t-lim/t-lim.github.io/_sources/README.md

 ## Downloads

-You can access the presentation slides, as well as the python code, from the links below:
+This tutorial comprises presentation slides, as well as python code, all of which can be downloaded from the links below:

 - [Tutorial Slides (pdf format)](https://t-lim.github.io/tutorial.pdf) or [(powerpoint format)](https://t-lim.github.io/tutorial.pptx)
 - [finetune_nli.ipynb](https://t-lim.github.io/_sources/finetune_nli.ipynb) - Fine-tune for Medical natural language inference (NLI) task